Incredible natural diversity and dedicated conservation efforts make Japan a haven for endemic species and migrant birds.

 Not all of Japan's tourists arrive through its major airports.
 The country hosts many migrant visitors of the feathered variety each year.
 Shorebirds arrive in spring and autumn, warblers and flycatchers in summer, and ducks, buntings and finches in winter.
 It's also home to plenty of endemic species — many of which are rare and exceptionally beautiful, putting Japan at the top of many bird enthusiasts' wish list.
 Japan stretches from the subarctic to the subtropical climate zones, and this diversity paired with its four seasons and varied terrain means there are welcoming environments for a wide variety of wildlife.

-Perhaps Japan's most highly-prized bird sighting is the red-crowned crane, known locally as tancho.
-These elegant birds are considered a symbol of happiness and longevity.
-They have appeared in Japanese art for centuries and, even now, you'll often find them on bridal kimono, sake bottles and paper screens.
+The red-crowned crane, known locally as tancho, are considered a symbol of happiness and longevity.
+These highly-prized birds have appeared in Japanese art for centuries, and you'll often find them on bridal kimono, sake bottles and paper screens.
 They are perhaps best known for the seemingly choreographed mating dance they perform between February and March.
 Hokkaido is one of the best places in the world to witness this spectacle, as over half of the world's dwindling red-crowned crane population live there.
 Strong conservation efforts in the region are reviving the population after being hunted to the brink of extinction.
-Hokkaido's Kushiro marshes' herd has grown from around 20 to an estimated 1,300 birds, and is especially interesting to bird-watchers due to their mostly non-migratory behavior, only moving 150 kilometers for the winter season, which is unique among the species.
+Hokkaido's Kushiro Marsh is especially interesting to bird-watchers due to their mostly non-migratory behavior, only moving 150 kilometers for the winter season, which is unique among the species.
 There are over 300 species of wild birds in Hokkaido — many of which migrate from Siberia during the winter.
 Hokkaido is home to around half the bird species in Japan, which makes it the most desirable place to visit for many bird-watchers in Japan.

 Against all odds

 The storks in Toyooka, a town on Japan's coast, around two and a half hours north-west of Kyoto , are another coveted sighting for bird-watchers.
 The region devotes extensive resources to reviving Japan's once extinct wild Oriental stork population.
 The last known stork died here in 1971 and, in 1985, a new mustering of storks was introduced from Russia.
-The population has recovered to around 170 birds.
-Organic rice farming in the area ensures crops are abundant with the creatures storks feed on, and the subsequent yield, known as “stork rice” is considered to be a premium product.
+Organic rice farming in the area ensures crops are raised in paddy fields that are abundant with the creatures storks feed on, and the subsequent yield, known as “Konotori-hagukumu-okome“ (stork rice) is considered to be a premium product.

 Building a future for Japan's birds

-Protecting birds' habitats is a priority, and there are 190 designated Important Bird Areas (IBAs) in Japan, identified by BirdLife International to ensure their conservation.
-According to the charity, there are 446 bird species in Japan, 49 of which are globally threatened and 21 are endemic.
+Protecting birds' habitats is a priority, and there are 160 designated Important Bird Areas (IBAs) in Japan, identified by BirdLife International to ensure their conservation.
 It identifies three Endemic Bird Areas in Japan—the Izu Islands , Ogasawara Islands and Nansei Islands.

 The stars of this cluster of islands as far as bird-watchers are concerned are Hachijojima and Miyakejima.
-Izu thrush make their homes in the gardens and forested areas of Hachijojima, where keen birders will also find Iijima warblers and Izu robins.
+Izu thrush make their homes in the gardens and forested areas of Hachijojima, where keen birders will also find phylloscopus ijimae and Izu robins.
 Other birds to look out for are white thrushes, Pleske's warblers, Pacific swifts and white-throated needletails.
 On Miyakejima, you'll find most of the same species as well as Owston's tits, Japanese black woodpigeons, Japanese pygmy woodpeckers, Eurasian wrens and Japanese white-eyes.
-The islands can be reached in around six and a half hours by ferry from Tokyo.
+Hachijojima can be reached in around ten hours by ferry from Tokyo, and Miyakejima can be reached in around six and a half hours.

-This island chain encompasses nearly 200 islands, stretching between Kyushu and Taiwan.
+This island chain stretches between Kyushu and Taiwan.
 Its subtropical environments attract species you won't find elsewhere in Japan, such as the cinnamon bittern.
 It's also home to species unique to these islands, including the Amami woodcock, and northern Okinawa's rare Pryer's woodpecker.
-But, no ornithologist should travel to Nansei Islands without trying to seek out the Okinawa rail.
-This reclusive, flightless bird was only discovered in 1981 and is a prized spot for keen birders.
+But, no ornithologist should travel to the main island of Okinawa without trying to seek out the Okinawa rail.
+This reclusive, flightless bird was discovered in 1981 and is a prized spot for keen birders.

 After becoming extinct in Japan in 2003, the crested ibis was reintroduced from China.
 Artificially bred pairs were released into the wild on Sado Island off the coast of Niigata in 2008.
 Since then, the population has shown promising signs, with more than 40 ibises born in the wild.